elilienstein/db-retrieve/README.md

 # db-retrieve

 An application written in php with Slim middleware route dispatching.
-Retrieves multiple database entries in a json encoded array.
+Queries MySQL database and retrieves multiple entries as a json encoded array.